The 12 Month Sleep Regression

 - Your child has increased crying, irritability & gets cranky during the day.

-- Your child may suddenly have a meltdown once put them into their cot at bedtime.
+- Your child may suddenly have a meltdown once you put them into their cot at bedtime.

 How long will it last?

-Regressions generally last anywhere from a few days to a few weeks and not all babies will struggle in these times, but typically your child’s sleep will be affected in some way, shape or form by these regressions.
-Its all about how things are managed along the way.
-Its important to try and maintain your regular routine and avoid any unwanted sleep habits from creeping in during this time.
+The 12-month sleep regression generally last anywhere from a few days to a few weeks and not all babies will struggle in these times, but typically your child’s sleep will be affected in some way, shape or form by these regressions.
+It’s all about how things are managed along the way.
+It’s important to try and maintain your regular routine and avoid any unwanted sleep habits from creeping in during this time.
 As once the regression is over, you can immediately reestablish regular sleep routines, & within a couple of nights, your little sleeper will be back!!

-Now I’m not saying in times like this your little ones sleep will be perfect, in actual fact it's bound to take a hit & it's totally OK to offer extra comfort & meet their needs in these times (actually anyone who has worked with me knows, that's what I advocate).
-But I’m here to tell you that it is never too late and it is possible to have a good sleeper during times of regressions!!
+Now I am not saying in times like this your little ones sleep will be perfect, in actual fact it is bound to take a hit and it's totally OK to offer extra comfort & meet their needs in these times (actually anyone who has worked with me knows, that's what I advocate).
+But I’m here to tell you that it is never too late, and it is possible to have a good sleeper during times of regressions!!

 - Stick to an age-appropriate routine as children thrive on routine and consistency; it will help your baby adjust to big changes like regressions and nap transitions along with make them feel secure knowing what comes next.

-- Increase stimulation and encourage lots of active playtime.
+- To assist with the 12-month sleep regression increase stimulation and encourage lots of active playtime.
 Stimulating your child's brain during playtime and providing situations where they can explore helps them to learn and grow through new experiences.
 It will also help with sleeping!
 To achieve good naps your child needs to have plenty of stimulating activity time during their wake window, as this allows them to "fill up their tank, full of knowledge" and in return, your child will spend time asleep processing it.
-If "the tank" does not get full enough, the chances are your child will not sleep very long and this can promote catnapping.
+If "the tank" does not get full enough, the chances are your child will not sleep very long and this can promote catnapping

 - Optimise the sleeping environment by ensuring that the room is dark, and you have white noise on, it is ideal to keep the white noise on for the whole duration of the nap and throughout the night.
 Note that an ideal room temperature is between 19-22 degrees.

-- Ensure your child is full before naps and maintain adequate feeds during the day.
+- Ensure your 12-month baby is full before naps and maintain adequate feeds during the day to avoid sleep regressions.
 Do not be afraid to offer more feeds more often.
 This regression often coincides with a growth spurt that will make your child hungry.

 - If your toddler has suddenly started waking throughout the night, keep it boring, do not make much eye contact, keep your voice monotone while you tend to the situation.
 Be firm and stay consistent.
 Do not get angry, just neutral and dull as the chances are, they are looking for a reaction either good or bad and when they do not get it, the novelty soon wears off.

 - Lastly, remain calm & patient to your baby's needs as children feed off our energy.
-Keep in mind this is a natural developmental stage your baby is going through and will soon pass.
+Keep in mind 12-month sleep regressions is a natural developmental stage your baby is going through and will soon pass.
 As challenging as this time may be remember everything is fixable!